therob3000/casino_dogeale/README.md

 ### Casino Dogeale

-Casino Dogeale is a online casino using Doge-coins
+Casino Dogeale is a online casino using Doge-coin as currency.
-YOU NEED IT!
-YOU WANT IT!
-DON'T QUESTION THE DOGE!
+This is purely for learning purposes with Sinatra framework.

 ### Quickstart